Mariyamalikho/Project-one/README.md

 > *Reality is breaking.
 Memory is corrupted.*

-**glitch.exe** is an interactive cyberpunk storytelling web application that combines visual novel mechanics, cinematic web animations, and immersive UI to deliver a psychological narrative experience.
+**glitch.exe** is an interactive cyberpunk storytelling web application that combines visual manga/novel mechanics, cinematic web animations, and immersive UI to deliver a psychological narrative experience.

 ## ✨ Features